-What should I do if I’m in an accident?
+What should I do if I’m in a car accident?

-There are certain things that you can do to protect yourself and help your case should you need to file a claim.
+There are certain things that you can do to protect yourself and help your case should you need to file a claim:

 - Talk to witnesses and get their contact information.